XRPLF/rippled/src/ripple/shamap/README.md

 ## SHAMap Thread Safety ##

+*This description is obsolete and needs to be rewritten.*

 SHAMaps can be thread safe, depending on how they are used.
 The SHAMap uses a SyncUnorderedMap for its storage.
 The SyncUnorderedMap has three thread-safe methods: